Balidaan (1997 film)

 Balidaan (Sacrifice) is a 1997 Nepali historical drama film, directed by Tulsi Ghimire, and written by Modanath Prasrit.
 It was produced by Shyam Sapkota under the banner of Cinema Nepal.
-The film is set in Panchayat-era Nepal, and depicts a fictionalised version of the contemporary democracy movement.
+Widely regarded as one of the greatest movie of all time in the history of Nepalese Cinema, The film is set in Panchayat-era Nepal, and depicts a fictionalised version of the contemporary democracy movement.
 It features Hari Bansha Acharya in the lead role, alongside Anjali Lama, Madan Krishna Shrestha, Shanti Maskey, Keshav Bhattarai, Laxmi Giri and Neer Shah.
-The film was a critical and commercial success.
+The film was a critical and commercial success during the time of its release.

-In 2005, Balidaan was banned by the short-lived autocratic government headed by King Gyanendra for its portrayal of Nepal's communist movement.

 Plot

-One day a rebel dies after a conflict with the police officers on a campus.
+One day, a rebel dies following an altercation with police officers on campus.
 Bikram (B.S.
-Rana), the leader of the revolutionary group, expresses his sorrow for the rebel who died and sends other revolutionaries underground to hide from the police; they disperse in different areas of Nepal.
-Sangita (Anjali Lama) reaches Sirani village where she gets to meet Arjun (Hari Bansha Acharya), a young student.
+Rana), the leader of the revolutionary group, mourns the death of the rebel and instructs the other revolutionaries to go into hiding in different areas of Nepal to avoid capture by the police.
+Sangita (Anjali Lama) arrives in Sirani village, where she meets Arjun (Hari Bansha Acharya), a young student.
 She informs him that Bikram has been arrested.
-Arjun works on their agenda to raise awareness to other people about their rights via their songs.
+Together, they work to raise awareness of people's rights through their songs.

-The group is preparing for their revolution against the Panchayat system.
-Arjun and Sangita visit another village to raise awareness about democracy.
-On the way, they meet a retired captain (Madan Krishna Shrestha) who is not convinced by their plan.
-The captain tries to persuade the head of the village to allow inter-caste marriage but the head of the village refutes the idea.
-The captain tells the revolutionary group to perform an inter-caste marriage to convince the head of the village.
-Arjun and Sangita decide to marry each other, but another member of the group secretly loves her.
-He betrays the group and tells the police of their plan.
+The group is preparing for a revolution against the Panchayat system.
+Meanwhile, Arjun and Sangita visit another village to raise awareness of democracy.
+En route, they encounter a retired captain, Madan Krishna Shrestha, who is unconvinced by their plan.
+The captain tries to persuade the village headman to allow inter-caste marriage, but he refuses.
+The captain advises the revolutionary group to arrange an inter-caste marriage to change the head's mind.
+Arjun and Sangita decide to marry each other, but another group member secretly loves Sangita.
+He informs the police of their plan.

-Arjun is arrested and tortured by Senior Police Inspector Karna (Neer Shah).
-He is sentenced to 10 years in jail by the court.
-While walking out of the court, he spits on the minister who demanded the death penalty.
+Arjun is arrested and tortured by Senior Police Inspector Karna, played by Neer Shah.
+The court sentences him to 10 years in jail.
+As he leaves the courtroom, Arjun spits at the minister who had demanded the death penalty.
 Later, Karna is impressed by Arjun's beliefs.
-The officer tells him that if he will reveal the names of those who are involved in the revolutionary group they will release him, but he refuses.
-While Arjun is being transferred to the Palpa prison, he breaks free from the police car.
-The police then break up a fight between the revolutionaries and Arjun dies.
-Sangita gives birth to a child at the fight scene and the film ends with a song relating that Arjun gave up his life for the nation.
+The officer tells Arjun that he will be released if he apologises for spitting on the minister and reveals the names of those involved in the revolutionary group, but he refuses.
+While being transferred to Palpa prison, Arjun breaks free from the police car.
+The police then break up a fight between the revolutionaries, and Arjun is killed by Karna, who ends his pain by killing him.
+Karna is also killed by the captain, and in his final moments, he pays his respects to Arjun by saluting him.
+Sangita gives birth to a child at the scene of the fight, and the film ends with a song about how Arjun gave up his life for his country.